 It is recommended that graduate students and postdoctoral fellows check on any needed approvals from the host country to travel and conduct research.
 Some host country governments have agencies that must approve all foreign research projects.
 To check on this travelers should consult with their advisor or principal investigator, as well as with their host country’s collaborators.
 These approvals often take considerable time, thus it is best to plan ahead.
 Graduate students and postdoctoral fellows should also be sure that the host country’s collaborating agency has granted its approval.
 It is most effective to obtain this approval in writing.
 Travelers need to make certain that they know the scope of their work in-country, their travel dates, where they will stay while there, and whom they can contact if a problem develops.

 Graduate students and postdoctoral fellows should consider checking on their overseas health insurance coverage.
-If the traveler is a member of the Homewood student health insurance plan provided through CHP, the plan provides health insurance and other health related services when traveling outside of the U.S. The CHP plan will provide evacuation assistance when there is a medical condition.
-Details regarding coverage and reimbursement procedures for expenses, as well as contact information while traveling is available on the CHP Travel site.
+If the traveler is a member of the Homewood student health insurance plan provided through Wellfleet (Cigna), the plan provides health insurance and other health related services when traveling outside of the U.S. The Wellfleet (Cigna) plan will provide evacuation assistance when there is a medical condition.
+Details regarding coverage and reimbursement procedures for expenses, as well as contact information while traveling is available on the Wellfleet (Cigna) Travel site and additional Travel Guard information can be viewed on the plan brochure.

-It is important that all travelers leave their contact information with their families and department, and register their trip on the JHU Travel Registry.
+It is important that all travelers leave their contact information with their families and department before leaving the country.
+Additionally, it can be helpful to leave a copy of your visa/passport with a trusted contact in case it is needed.
 If a graduate student or postdoctoral fellow needs to be contacted while away it is important the University knows how to reach that person.

 Upon returning to the United States and to the Homewood Campus, all graduate students and postdoctoral fellows are asked to inform their department, OIS (as appropriate), and his/her adviser of their safe return.